levysouza/HTML5-CSS3-CLASSES/README.md

-# This repository contains my classes for the Curse of HTML5 and CSS3 from the Instituto Federal do Ceará.
+# This Repository Contains my Classes for the HTML5 and CSS3 Curse from the Instituto Federal do Ceará.